-7 Leaves the exam hall taking away answer script or tears of the script or any part thereof inside or outside the examination hall with the mala fide intention of destroying any evidence of use of unfair means.
-Expulsion from the examination hall and cancellation of performance in that course and all the other courses the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the courses of that semester/year.
-The candidate is also debarred for two consecutive semesters from class work and all examinations.
-The continuation of the course by the candidate is course to the academic regulations in connection with forfeiture of seat.
 8 Possess any lethal weapon or firearm in the examination hall.
 Expulsion from the examination hall and cancellation of the performance in that course and all other courses the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the courses of that semester/year.
 The candidate is also debarred and forfeits the seat.
 9 If student of the college, who is not a candidate for the particular examination or any person not connected with the college indulges in any malpractice or improper conduct mentioned in clause 6 to 8.
-Student of the colleges expulsion from the examination hall and cancellation of the performance in that course and all other courses the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
+Student of the colleges expulsion from the examination hall and cancellation of the performance in that course and all other courses the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the Courses of that semester/year.
 The candidate is also debarred and forfeits the seat.
 Person(s) who do not belong to the College shall be handed over to police and, a police case shall be registered against them.
+10 Comes in a drunken condition to the examination hall.
+Expulsion from the examination hall and cancellation of the performance in that Course and all other Courses the student has already appeared for including practical examinations and project work and shall not be permitted for the remaining examinations of the Courses of that semester/year.
+11 Copying detected on the basis of internal evidence, such as, during valuation or during special scrutiny.
+Cancellation of the performance in that Course and all other Courses the student has appeared for including practical examinations and project work of that semester/year examinations.
+12 If any malpractice is detected which is not covered in the above clauses 1 to 11 shall be reported to Chief Controller of Examination.

-Cheeryal (V), Keesara (M), Medchal Dist., - 501 301
+GEETHANJALI COLLEGE OF ENGINEERING AND TECHNOLOGY (UGC Autonomous) Cheeryal (V), Keesara (M), Medchal Dist., - 501 301